The 10 Game Boy games on our bucket list

 It’s time to play with pocket-sized power as we look at 10 of the monochrome brick’s best games.

 It's fair to say that Nintendo's Game Boy revolutionised portable gaming when it arrived in 1989, giving gamers a genuine portable alternative to sitting in front of the TV.
 In the decades that have passed since then, the name has been inherited by more powerful systems but it now lies dormant, with Nintendo's 'DS' line of consoles taking over.

 This year sees the launch of the Switch, which will fuse Nintendo's handheld and home interests into a single system, marking the next fascinating chapter of the portable gaming industry.
 Given the significance of this new hardware release, what better time is there to look back at the handheld which truly kicked off Nintendo's dominance of the portable arena?
-Here are the 10 Game Boy games you really need to play, a mixture of obvious classics and perhaps a few titles you might not have heard of previously.
+Here is a list of our 10 favorite Game Boy games you really need to play, a mixture of obvious classics and perhaps a few titles you might not have heard of previously.

 Castlevania II: Belmont's Revenge